platuangcs05/Snake1/README.md

 ## Features added to the game
-# Features 1: Add Walls
+# Features 1: Add user input the SpeedGame
 Expected behavior
-  * Adding walls, the game now also has a red walls. game.cpp line 12,80: Using PlaceWall Functions
+  * Adding SnakeSpeed, the user can input which SnakeSpeed they want to play a game. game.cpp line 77

-  * The Snake will die if it hit the walls or youself. game.cpp line 126: Using if conditions

-# Features 2: Add Game Time
+# Features 2: Add Walls
 Expected behavior
-  * Adding Game Time, the game now also has a Game Time on title so that players can know and manage their playing time with the aim of achieving the highest score in the shortest time. game.cpp line 45: Using while if for loop

-  * Game Time will be displayed as Snake Time together with Snake Score, Snake Size. main.cpp line 27: Using OOP
+  * Adding walls, the game now also has a red walls.
+  * The Snake will die if it hit the walls or youself. game.cpp line 12,80, 126

 # Features 3: Add Game Time
 Expected behavior
+  * Adding Game Time, the game now also has a Game Time on title so that players can know and manage their playing time with the aim of achieving the highest score in the shortest time. game.cpp line 45

+  * Game Time will be displayed as Snake Time together with Snake Score, Snake Size. main.cpp line 27

-# Features 4: Add Game Time
+# Features 4: Add spells
 Expected behavior
+  * Adding spells, Players will be surprised when encountering spells.
+    The game will use Poison Spell, and will develop many other spells later.
+    Spell duration is 10 seconds.
+    When Snake eat a Poison Spell, user cannot control the snake as they want. game.cpp line 18

+## Rubric Points
+# Loops, Functions, I/O
+  * The project code is clearly organized into functions.
+  * The project accepts user input and processes the input.

+# Object Oriented Programming
+  * All class data members are explicitly specified as public, protected, or private.
+  * Classes are organized with attributes to hold data and methods to perform tasks.

+# Memory Management
+  * The project makes use of references in function declarations.

+# Concurrency
+  * The project uses multithreading.

 ## CC Attribution-ShareAlike 4.0 International